 In this example, the mid value was replaced with a function that returns a keyframe, and the last keyframe's value was replaced with a function.
 Each function is resolved when the timeline takes effect.

-This is not supported with the web property as there is currently no way to do this on the Web Animations API.
+property as there is currently no way to do this on the Web Animations API.
 There is a feature proposed in the level 2 spec that may allow this in the future.

 The fifth way to use properties is to define a configuration object.
 This is useful for assigning an easing to a particular property or defining a custom interpolator.
 See Property Interpolation